Assyrian volunteers: Agha Petros

 After the invasion of Mosul by the Young Turks, the Assyrian army, led by General Agha Petros, fought intensively and successfully against the Ottoman army and their Kurdish allies, and pushed them out of Mosul and the whole area, leading to Britain's control of the region.
 The battles are described in detail by surviving letters of Petros and British officials.

+Lieutenant Gasfield (British Liaison Officer) and French Surgeon-Major Jean Caujole (French military physician) personally recorded—in their diaries from the Urmia and Salmas fronts—Agha Petros’s tyrannical rule over his own community and the pressure he exerted to turn villagers into militiamen.

+Reports from the Ottoman Ministry of the Interior’s General Directorate of Security state that Agha Petros raided Assyrian/Nestorian villages in the region—whether neutral or loyal to the Ottoman Empire—forcibly conscripting young men into a militia unit under the command of the Russian army and seizing the logistical resources of villages that resisted.

 Malik Khoshaba

 Malik Khoshaba led forces in counterattacks against the far larger Ottoman Army during and after the period known as the Assyrian Genocide with some success.
 Khoshaba was known for his bravery, cruelty and military capabilities during this time.

 During the first summer of the arrival of the Assyrian refugees in Iran, the Assyrians of Lower Tyari under the leadership of Malik Khoshaba were settled around the mountains of Seray where they were besieged by Turkish and Kurdish forces under the command of Khalil Pasha.
 During the night, Malik Khiyo of Ashitha (17 years old at the time) observed two groups crossing his front, positioned himself in an artillery observation post and directed a moonlight strike to hold off the enemy.
 Two of Khoshaba's patrols were successful in capturing Turkish and Kurdish soldiers to gather intel about their positions.
 Khoshaba was also successful in preventing the enemy's field guns from damaging his post at dawn, while also bringing in twenty-four Turkish prisoners and personally killing four Turkish soldiers.
 By 7:30am, the enemy was beaten by the men of Khoshaba and Khiyo of Ashitha.
 On 13 August 1917, in Seray and Mavana, the Assyrians were surrounded by the 5th and 6th Divisions, under the leadership of Iskander Pasha, who vowed to annihilate the Assyrian race with their Persian allies.
 Khoshaba decided to withdraw his men to their defences for the night, and to send out patrols to halt the enemy moving towards Seray.
 By 10:30pm the Assyrians had captured eighty-eight prisoners and a mass of arms.
 Khoshaba, who could speak fluent Turkish, questioned the prisoners, most of whom claimed no reinforcements would be arriving.
 Khoshaba also translated a captured code of signals which would call for mortar bombs.
 Early the following morning, Khoshaba captured more Turkish prisoners; among them was a Turkish army colonel, second in command to Iskander Pasha.